ranjeet447/rp-2/src/pages/blogs/24-2-2019-first-post/index.md

 ---
 title: "my first Blog Post"
 path: "/blogs/post1"
+type: "blog"
+visibility: "show"
-description: This post is related to the gatsbyjs
+description: "This post is related to the gatsbyjs"
-date: '2019-02-24'
+date: "2019-02-24"
-image: 'thumb1.jpg'
+image: "./thumb1.jpg"
 ---
 Don't build a website with last decade's tech.
 The future of the web is mobile, JavaScript and APIs—the